-Request for review, any person
+Request for review

-36. (1) Any person, including a member, who believes on reasonable grounds that a member has contravened this Act may request that the Integrity Commissioner review the facts and give a written report on the matter.
+36. (1) Subject to subsection (1.1), any person, including a member, who believes on reasonable grounds that a member has contravened this Act may request that the Integrity Commissioner review the facts and give a written report on the matter.